sotomaque/emoji-map/README.md

 - Rate restaurants from 1-5 stars
 - Filter to show only your favorite places
 - Combine category filters with favorites filter
+- Sync ratings and favorites with the cloud when signed in

+### 🔍 Advanced Filtering

+- Filter by price level ($ to $$$$)
+- Filter by minimum rating (1-5 stars)
+- Choose between Google Maps ratings or your personal ratings
+- Filter for places that are currently open
+- Combine multiple filters for precise results

 ### 🔔 User Experience